gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

-### Example 2: (Unified labeling client only) Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic classification, overriding any existing labels
+### Example 2: Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic classification, overriding any existing labels

 ```
 PS C:\> Set-AIPFileClassification -Path C:\Projects\ -Force -PreserveFileDetails